Development of the administrative divisions of Ukraine: Before World War II

 In 1919, the northern Mhlyn, Novozybkiv, Starodub, and Surazh counties of Chernihiv Governorate, with their mixed Ukrainian–Belarusian–Russian population, were transferred from Ukraine to the newly established Gomel Governorate of the Russian republic.
-In February 1924, Tahanrih and Shakhty counties (Tahanrizka okruha and Shakhtynska okruha) were transferred from the Donetsk guberniia of the Ukrainian SSR to the North Caucasus krai of the Russian SFSR.
+In February 1924, Tahanrih and Shakhty counties (Tahanrizka okruha and Shakhtynska okruha) were transferred from the Donetsk Governorate of the Ukrainian SSR to the North Caucasus Krai of the Russian SFSR.

 Just before World War II, Hungary with the help from Poland occupied Carpatho-Ukraine that was to secede from the falling apart Czechoslovakia after the Munich agreement plus some additional territories of Slovakia.
 Poland in turn also occupied some territories of Silesia.

 In the fall of 1938, the southwestern territories of Subcarpathian Rus including the cities of Uzhhorod, Berehove, and Mukacheve were yielded to the Kingdom of Hungary.

 In 1939, Carpatho-Ukraine was overrun by the Kingdom of Hungary.

 Some of the newly acquired territories in 1939 were annexed and incorporated as Kárpátalja.
 Kárpátalja unlike most of the country, however, had a special administrative system with the intention of it being governed by the Ruthenian minority population.
 In practice, it was not the case.
 Kárpátalja was divided into three administrative delegations (közigazgatási kirendeltség) which were each divided into four districts (járás).
 The previously annexed territories of 1938 were divided into Bereg County and Ung County.